 "Millions of new jobs have been created over the past five years but productivity has stagnated and our aging population means we are all going to have longer working lives.
-We need to develop skills delivery and funding which and rising job numbers).
-Stressing what has improved during their years in power allows the party to claim, fairly or not, that more time is required to clear up the 'mess' made by their predecessors while side-stepping criticisms that other approaches might have delivered better or auicker results.
+We need to develop skills delivery and funding which supports people to continue to learn to raise productivity and address the skills shortages that need filling now and in the future."